 But with this in mind, I checked what the weather was like in April 2017, and was surprised to discover that we had only 47.8 mm of rain, along with plenty of sunshine.
 The link above makes it clear that lack of water at flower bud formation is another critical factor in the following year’s flower performance.

-The downside to daffodils of course is that they they tend to be unidirectional flowers.
+One downside to daffodils is that they they tend to be uni-directional flowers.
 The upside is that if vigorous forms are chosen, they can flower over just as long a season as tulips, without the need for regular replanting.

-Finally it was a big thrill for me to discover, after WordPress sent me one of their “alert” emails about a spike in visits to the website, that the garden here was featured in the gardening section of “The Washington Post”, thanks to an article by Adrian Higgins on March 14 th.
+Finally, it was a big thrill for me to discover, after WordPress sent me one of their “alert” emails about a spike in visits to the website, that the garden here was featured in the gardening section of “The Washington Post”, thanks to an article by Adrian Higgins on March 14th.
 Click here for the article, if interested.
-I’m of an age to remember “The Washington Post” from the days of breaking the story of Nixon and Watergate, and I only discovered recently that it’s now owned by Jeff Bezos, of Amazon fame, so should I guess be financially secure for decades ahead…
+I’m of an age to remember “The Washington Post” from the days of breaking the story of Nixon and Watergate, and I only discovered recently that it’s now owned by Jeff Bezos, of Amazon fame, so I guess it should be financially secure for decades ahead.